 - In a vacuum, the speed of light is identical for all observers, regardless of the motion state of the light source.

-- Brownian Motion: Albert Einstein provided an explanation to Brownian Motion.
+- Brownian Motion: Albert Einstein explained Brownian Motion.

 - The Quantum Theory of Light describes that light consists of small packets of energy called photons, which have dual nature; as a wave and as a particle.
 He also explained in this theory that the striking of light cause electrons emission in some metals, which he called the photoelectric effect.